AdaCore/gtkada/docs/gtkada_ug/index.rst

-Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with the Invariant Sections being 'GNU Free Documentation License', with the Front-Cover Texts being 'GtkAda User's Guide', and with no Back-Cover Texts.
+Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
 A copy of the license is included in the section entitled 'GNU Free Documentation License'.